codefordenver/members/README.md

 		3. Select `Auth0 Management API`
 		4. Select the `API Explorer` tab
 		5. Select `CREATE & AUTHORIZE A TEST CLIENT`.
 This creates a client that can use the Management API.
-		6. Select `Clients` from the side menu
+		6. Select `Applications` from the side menu
-		7. Select `API Explorer Client`
+		7. Select `API Explorer Application`
 5. Go the the command line and run `npm run setup` (You will be asked for the `Domain`, `Client ID`, and `Client Secret` from the
 		`API Explorer Client`.
 Paste them into the command line).
 This will create the `.env.local` file in the root of the project.